arve0/master/thesis.md

 - Calculating stage position from pixel position
 - and communicating with the microscope.

+Together, the steps provides an automated scanning which is invariant to variations in intensity, specimen sizes and tissue microarray size.

 ### Step 1: Collecting overview images
 To find specimen, overview images were collected with the settings described in